Ricky0625/cpp_modules/CPP02/README.md

 ### ex00: My First Class in Orthodox Canonical Form

+No much to say about this exercise.
+It is just to pratice the Orthodox Canonical Class Form.
+Learned about some common practices when comes to implementing the copy constructor and copy assignment operator.

 ### ex01: Towards a more useful fixed-point number class

+This exercise is about ad-hoc polymorphism.
+We need to learn how to overload operators and functions.
+It require us to further extend the Fixed class to be able to handle integer, and float.
+We also need to overload the `<<` operator to be able to print the value of the Fixed class.

 ### ex02: Now we're talking

+This exercise want us to overload even more operators!
+BRUHHH.

 ### ex03: BSP